-The latest news is about a Golden Girls cookbook—look for it on the shelf by 2020.
+The latest news is about a Golden Girls cookbook—look for it on the shelf September 29, 2020.

 What’s in the Cookbook?

-Dorothy, Blanche, Sophia and Rose ate more than 100 cheesecakes during the show’s seven seasons, so expect to see A LOT of cheesecake recipes.
-We’re hoping the book’s other recipes will include Sophia’s lasagna, Dorothy’s pot roast, Rose’s Scandinavian cake and a turkey club named after Dorothy’s ex-husband Stan.
-This Golden Girls milkshake would be fun to make at home, too!
+Dorothy, Blanche, Sophia and Rose ate more than 100 cheesecakes during the show, so expect to see A LOT of amazing cheesecake recipes.
+The book’s other recipes will include Rose’s favorite Scandinavian dishes, clams fra diavolo in Sophia’s chapter and plenty of Southern food inspired by Blanche.
+This Golden Girls milkshake would be fun to make at home, too.

 Recipe for Double Fudge Chocolate Cheesecake